lolwutboi987/PandA/README.md

-# PandA-HPD
+# PandA-RPD
-A compact, low cost high-reliability ultra high speed printer
+The PortableAndAutomated Rapid-Protyping-Device
+A compact solution to rapid prototyping on-the-go